j-easy/easy-batch/README.md

-cb4j
+CB4J
 ====

-A framework for batch processing of CSV files with Java
+CSV Batch 4 Java is a framework that aims at simplifying CSV files batch processing with java.